gabrielgt/EvergineDocs/manual/graphics/effects/effect_metatags.md

 The number of combination are multiply for effect passes so the complex effect would have hundreds or thousands of combinations.

-The effects can compiled his combination on demand in runtime or pre-compiled combination before and use it later in rutime without compile.
+The effects can compile his combination on-demand in runtime or pre-compiled combination before and use it later in runtime without compile.
 So you generate a bundle with compiled shader combinations.
 To know more details go to this [section](using_effects.md)

 ## Default Values Metatag
-Evergine allows to inyect contant values constant buffer attributes automatically using tags.
+Evergine allows to inject constant values constant buffer attributes automatically using tags.

-Default values can be inyected directly using the <span style="color:lightgreen">[Default(value)]</span> tag:
+Default values can be injected directly using the <span style="color:lightgreen">[Default(value)]</span> tag:
 ```c#
 cbuffer Parameters : register(b0)
 {